ydataai/ydata-profiling/docsrc/source/pages/getting_started/quickstart.rst

 Deeper profiling
 ----------------

 The contents, behaviour and appearance of the report are easily customizable.
-The example code below loads the `explorative configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/ydata_profiling/config_explorative.yaml>`_, which includes many features for text analysis (length distribution, word distribution and character/unicode information), files (file size, creation time) and images (dimensions, EXIF information).
-The exact settings used in this explorative configuration file can be compared with the `default configuration file <https://github.com/ydataai/ydata-profiling/blob/master/src/ydata_profiling/config_default.yaml>`_.
+The example below used the explorative mode, a lightweight data profiling option.

 .. code-block:: python